Stophii/State-Machine/README.md

 }
 ```

-If you press `z` on your keyboard or `a` on gamepad you'll switch from the Title screen to the Loading screen.
+If you press `Z` on your keyboard or `A` on gamepad you'll switch from the Title screen to the Loading screen.

 After 200 `frames` accumulate thanks to `state.frames += 1` you'll pass the Loading screen to the Game screen.

 At the Game screen you can press `x` on your keyboard or `b` on gamepad to head back to the Title.

-This is a simple and very modular way to setup up screen shifting in your project and I highly encourage its use!
+This is a simple and very modular way to setup up screen switching in your project and I highly encourage its use!

 > [!TIP]
-> Adding more variants to the Screen `enum` will give you more states to change to just make sure to add them to the `state_of_game` function or add a `_ => {}` as a placeholder to avoid errors or crash outs!
+> Adding more variants to the Screen `enum` will give you more states to change to just make sure to add them to the `state_of_game` function or add a `_ => {}` as a placeholder to avoid errors or crashes!

 ## Ending Notes

-State machines will help you keep clean code and have you coming back to the `state.rs` to write a lot of code.
+State machines help you keep your code clean and have you returning to `state.rs` to expand your screens or fix screen-specific issues.

 Staying organized is important when your project starts to scale and you'll thank yourself later when you can find and isolate where a crash/error exists.

-Make sure to like and subscribe if you watched the video and join our [discord](https://discord.gg/V5YWWvQvKW) for active help!
+Make sure to like and subscribe if you watched the video and join our [Discord](https://discord.gg/V5YWWvQvKW) for active help!